 Kings Beach State Recreation Area features 979 feet of beautiful frontage property along the North Shore of Lake Tahoe.
 This day-use only area has a large sandy beach and multiple picnic tables under the shade of Jeffery pines.

-On the eastern shores of Lake Tahoe, you’ll find gently sloping beaches, crystal-clear water, and interesting rock formations which allow for wonderfully sublime swimming, kayaking and scuba diving at Sand Harbor.
+On the eastern shores of Lake Tahoe, you’ll find gently sloping beaches, crystal-clear water, and interesting rock formations which allow for wonderfully sublime swimming, kayaking and scuba diving at Sand Harbor State Park.
 Boaters, water-skiers, and fisherman can easily launch from one of the park’s two ramps.
 Visitors who would like a peaceful retreat from surf and sun can picnic in the shade of cedars and Jeffrey pines in one of many picnic sites equipped with barbecues and tables.

 These are just a couple of Lake Tahoe’s great beaches.
 Find more swimming spots by visiting our Lake Tahoe beaches page